gdcc/pyDataverse/src/pyDataverse/docs/source/user/basic-usage.rst

 Again, import your metadata with :meth:`from_json() <pyDataverse.models.Datafile.from_json>`.
-Then set your PID and filename manually (:meth:`set() <pyDataverse.models.Datafile.set>`), as they are required as metadata for the upload.
+Then set your PID and filename manually (:meth:`set() <pyDataverse.models.Datafile.set>`), as they are required as metadata for the upload and created during the import process.

 ::